GE2025: NSP to field mix of old-timers, new faces in Tampines GRC, says party president

 When asked to comment on Mr Goh’s earlier remarks Mr Fong said: “He can say what he wants.
 From his comments from the last election, people know whether to take you seriously or not.
 We have nothing bad to say about him.

-“It’s a free country, and he’s free to contest in any area he wants, but I don’t see him contesting in the same area or constituency for a few times.
+“It’s a free country, and he’s free to contest in any area he wants, but I don’t see him contesting in the same area or constituency for two times.
 He seems like he likes to move about.”

 INTENTIONS TO CONTEST 5 GRCs, 2 SMCs IN GE2025